RSedgwick/TLGPs/README.md

   - `plots` - various plots that have been generated
   - `model_comparison.ipynb` - Notebook comparing the RMSE and NLPD of the different models from the many learning curve runs
-  - `plot_predictions.ipynb` - plot the predictions of the models for a given seed, data seed and number of training points Also plot the log marginal likelihood of the different initialisations at each number of training points for all models
+  - `plot_predictions.ipynb` - plot the predictions of the models for a given seed, data seed and number of training points Also, plot the log marginal likelihood of the different initialisations at each number of training points for all models
   - `plot_predictions.py` - plot the predictions for all runs, to be made into gifs
   - `animating_plots.ipynb` - notebook for making gifs out of predictions
 - `experiments`